laravel/socialite/readme.md

 When using the `with` method, be careful not to pass any reserved keywords such as `state` or `response_type`.

-##### Stateless Authentication
+#### Stateless Authentication

-The `stateless` method can be used to disable session state checking.
-This is useful when adding social authentication to an API.
+The `stateless` method may be used to disable session state verification.
+This is useful when adding social authentication to an API:

 ```php
 return Socialite::driver('google')->stateless()->user();